rockystones/spike-interface-quickstart/README.md

 # spike-interface-quickstart
 My quick start on using the spike interface project.

 It's an incredible project with tremendous group effort, the documentation is nice and detailed.
-But it is a little daunting for graduate students to start learning about it on their own without the help of experienced users, especially when we are not very coding savvy and familiar with using terminals/command lines.
+But it is a little daunting for graduate students to start learning about it on their own without the help of experienced users, especially when we are not very coding savvy and familiar with using terminals/command lines or GitHub.

 In addition, as the volume of document grow and the project evolving, some of it will inevitably become a little outdated and confusing.
 It will be even more frustrating for new users who are just starting.